-Orchids grow naturally in just about every climate.
+Numerous types of orchids grow naturally in just about every climate.
 So, whether you’re looking for an orchid to adorn your office or a species to try growing in your outdoor garden, you’ll find thousands to choose from.
-To help with your search, we’ve rounded up some of the most alluring types of orchid species for you to admire.
-In addition, we’ve included suitable growing conditions a few essential care tips for each so you can find the perfect types of orchid plants for your own unique living space.
+To help with your search, we’ve rounded up some of the most alluring orchid varieties with pictures to admire.
+In addition, we’ve included suitable growing conditions and a few essential care tips for each so you can find the perfect orchid plants for your unique living space.

 1) Miltonia Orchids (Miltonia)